 Maximal strength training promotes fast twitch muscle fibers (greatest potential for growth) due to the force exerted during a lift.

 I suggest working on increasing your max strength first and thereafter you will be able to lift heavy weights for many repetitions.
-You can use a heavier weight for circuit training to get better results with these muscular endurance workouts.
-Once a high level of strength is attained your body keeps the muscle memory and it becomes easier to maintain with less time spent hitting the weights (volume).
+You could then use a heavier weight for circuit training to get better results with these muscular endurance workouts.
+Once a high level of strength is attained your body keeps the muscle memory and it becomes easier to maintain with less time spent hitting the weights.

-Once your base is formed you will only need 1 or 2 strength workouts per week, one of which may be in the form of a circuit workout.
+Once your base is formed you will only need 2 strength workouts per week and an additional circuit workout.